SAP-archive/cloud-cap-nodejs-codejam/exercises/03/readme.md

 Use this command to deploy the data model and service definition to a new SQLite-based database (databases with SQLite are simply files on the local filesystem).

-:point_right: Deploy to a new SQLite database like this:
+:point_right: Deploy to a new SQLite database like this (remember, you need to be inside the `bookshop` project directory when you invoke this):

 ```
 user@host:~/bookshop